OISTE/repository/OWGTMCPS.md

 In general, any usage that is not explicitly stated in section 1.4.1 of this document or the appropriate CP, is considered to be prohibited.

 ## 1.5  Policy administration

+This section describes how this document is administered.
+The same practices applie to all policies adopted by the OWGTM.

 ### 1.5.1  Organization administering the document

 This document is administered by the OGTM Policy Approval Authority (referred from now as PAA).